ChilliCream/website/website/blog/2019-02-04-instrumentation-and-apollo-tracing.md

 _Apollo Tracing_ is a [performance tracing specification] for _GraphQL_ servers.
-It's not part of the actual _GraphQL_ [specification] itself, but there is a common aggrement in the _GraphQL_ community that this should be supported by all _GraphQL_ servers.
+It's not part of the actual _GraphQL_ [specification] itself, but there is a common agreement in the _GraphQL_ community that this should be supported by all _GraphQL_ servers.

 So, we decided to introduce built-in _Apollo Tracing_ support with this version.